 Here are some of the most commonly asked questions with regards to R&D tax relief claims.
 If you have further questions, or want to move forward with a claim, get in touch today.

 What is R&D Tax relief?

 Research and development (R&D) tax relief was introduced in 2000 as a way of rewarding businesses that were investing in research and development.
 The tax credits allow companies that incur costs whilst developing new products, processes or services to claim the rebate as a cash payment or tax deduction (depending on your circumstances).

 Across the UK, the average SME claim is approximately £55,000* – therefore a great source of funding for many businesses.
-To find out more about R&D tax claims click here.
+Find out more over on our R&D tax claims page.

-My accountant thinks I may not be eligible, and hasn’t entered a claim – is this right?
+My accountant thinks I may not be eligible, and hasn’t entered an R&D claim – is this right?

 It is through our specialist experience in this field that we are able to spot opportunities for claims that may have previously been missed.
 Similarly, we have also completed retrospective claims for businesses whereby their previous claims weren’t maximised.

 Can I claim if our R&D is done by other people?

 If you use specialist subcontractors to assist in particular phases of the R&D activities, you may be able to claim a proportion of these costs back under HMRC’s criteria.